Conceited (There's Something About Remy)

 "Conceited (There's Something About Remy)", simply known as "Conceited", is the second single from American rapper Remy Ma's debut solo studio album There's Something About Remy: Based on a True Story.
 Produced by Scott Storch, the song contains a sample of "I'm Too Sexy" by Right Said Fred.

 The song was also featured in the 2011 documentary, Black Lifestyle in Japan, where she was praised for having a "stylish" look and recognized as one of the most frequently listened to hip-hop musicians in Japan.

-Remy Ma also samples "Conceited (There's Something About Remy)" in her 2014 Song Called "Wassup Tho" produced by LV, and Sean C.
+Remy Ma also sampled "Conceited" in her 2014 song "Wassup Tho" produced by LV and Sean C.

 Background

 "Conceited" was written by Scott Storch and Remy Ma, credited as Scott Storch and Remeinise Mackie respectively.
 The song contains samples of "I'm Too Sexy" by Right Said Fred and "Dip It Low" by Christina Milian.
 The writers of these two songs, Fred Fairbass, Richard Fairbrass, Rob Manzoli, Poli Paul, Teedra Moses, and John Jackson, receive songwriting credits for "Conceited" as a result.